davedittrich/field-guide-security-training-campaign/docs/Chapter03-03-OrgBestPractices.md

 **First Contact**

 If a source reached out over a work phone or email, they have already given their employer a metadata trail.
 This is sometimes called the "first contact problem," and there is no quick fix.
-This is why newsrooms have a responsibility to educate sources (and potential sources) before they reach out.
+This is why {{ target_audience_lower }}s have a responsibility to educate sources (and potential sources) before they reach out.

 Your tips page is a good place to offer that education.